l337Rooster/Korean-language-parser/README.md

 ## Running the development build

 The dev build can be run in two modes:
-1. With a statically-built production front-end and the Python-based API server running and listening on port 9000, serving both the main index.html and handling API requests from the front end.
+1. With a statically-built production front-end and the Python-based API server running and listening on port **9000**, serving both the main index.html and handling API requests from the front end.
-2. WIth a hot-reloading front-end being served on port 8080 and the Python API server handling API calls alone on port 9000.
+2. WIth a hot-reloading front-end being served on port **8080** and the Python API server handling API calls alone on port **9000**.

-In both cases, start the API server in its own shell by ``cd``ing into the top-level directory for this repo and run:
+In both cases, start the API server in its own shell by ``cd``ing into the top-level directory for this repo and running the api.py module:
 ```
 # start the API dev server
 $ python3 backend/api.py